 Teen went to a birthday meet up this week, and I asked, much to Teen’s annoyance of course, if anyone was drinking.
 It turns out they were, and Teen ended up helping someone home who had become a little unsteady on their feet.
 When I asked Teen if he’d been drinking, he replied quite firmly, ‘I don’t drink, Mum’.

-As I said, I’m a pretty liberal Mum, and I wouldn’t mind if he was, I’d just want to make sure he was safe and talk to him about drinking responsibly.
+As I said, I’m a pretty liberal Mum, and I wouldn’t mind if he was drinking.
+I might get cautious though if he turns out to be an addict later, and I then have to do searches like “inpatient treatment centers in washington state” or for facilities nearby.
+I’d just want to make sure he is safe and talk to him about drinking responsibly.
 I’ve found myself having quite mixed feelings about his response which has really surprised me.

 However, there is a part of me that thinks perhaps he should be experimenting, with friends he knows and trusts.
-While I still know where he is at night and know who is friends are.
-Is this the safest time to be exploring ‘having a drink with friends’, but he is still under age and he’s making a sensible and legal choice.
+While I still know where he is at night and know who his friends are.
+Is this the safest time to be exploring ‘having a drink with friends, but he is still underage and he’s making the sensible and legal choices?
+Whilst I am in no way encouraging Teenage alcoholism and excessive drinking at a young age, I can’t help but be confused by his sober attitude to drinking.
 It’s clearly my own social conditioning and history with alcohol that is making me think he should be trying it out.
 Research shows that 64% of adults believe it’s inevitable that a young person will drink before the age of 16.
-I can quite honestly say I would have been in this 64%, until being proved wrong by my own off spring.
+I can quite honestly say I would have been in this 64%, until being proved wrong by my own offspring.

 We all know the dangers of drinking; depression, anxiety, addiction, yet alcohol use is so prevalent in our culture.
 I think I really did believe it would become an inevitable part of his life, part of fitting in.
-Of course, it still might, but for now I’m proud of his choices and some of it must come down to my parenting.
+Of course, it still might, but for now, I’m proud of his choices and some of it must come down to my parenting.
 That’s probably the bit I find hardest to believe.
+Hopefully, if he does start to feel anxious or depressed he can talk to me or a professional.
+Nowadays things like CBD are being used to help calm down a racing mind with the THC taken out of some of them so they can just feel the relaxation of it.
+I have no idea if that will ever be a possibility, but I hope that if he does go down that route he’ll choose some of the best cbd products available and speak with a medical professional first.

 I’m so grateful to my son for teaching me that it isn’t an inevitable part of growing up, it’s not a right of passage.
 That I don’t have to worry about him just yet.
 That gives me so much hope for our young people today.
 They can make a different society if they want to.
 What have your experiences been?
 Do you worry about your child experimenting with alcohol and how do you deal with it?